NemesisCyberForce/Detection-Labs-for-Palantir-Style-Activity/README.md

 By using this repository, you agree you are solely responsible for adhering to all applicable laws and regulations.
 The project contributors are not liable for any misuse or damage caused by this toolkit.

 **Think before you type!**

+💡 Expert Highlight:** Don't miss the **Advanced Jitter Analysis** in the Continuous Monitoring workflow!
+This logic represents high-fidelity threat hunting and is the most advanced, non-simulated component of this repository.

 ## **Table of Contents**